kojodoc/kojodoc.github.io/modules/module4.md

 ### Activities

-Create rich games and simulations using geometric shapes, images, sounds, and algorithms.
+Create rich games and simulations using geometric shapes, images, sounds, algorithms, and AI.

 ### Benefits